 This allows you to make targeted edits and enhance the film effect.

-Also, adjust the white balance for desired color temperature, impacting mood and atmosphere.
+Also, the white balance should be adjusted for the desired color temperature, impacting mood and atmosphere.

-To create a 35mm film effect in Lightroom, customize the tone curve.
+To create a 35mm film effect in one curve.

-This powerful tool allows you to adjust brightness, contrast, and tonal range.
+This powerful tool adjusts bright contrast,rast, and tonal range.

 Start by creating an "S" shape on the tone curve to add contrast to mid-tones while preserving detail in highlights and shadows.